 Vegan Butter is designed to mimic real butter in vegan baking applications.
 Like real butter, Vegan Butter is more solid than tub margarine and not as spreadable.
 This is so it can perform optimally in vegan baking applications.
 If your goal is to have a conveniently softer, spreadable Vegan Butter, swap out 1 Tablespoon of the coconut oil with 1 additional Tablespoon canola, light olive oil or rice bran oil.

 Learn more about the food science behind Vegan Butter.

 Coconut Vegan Butter Recipe3 Tablespoons + 1 teaspoon soy milk

 ½ teaspoon coconut vinegar (if you can’t find coconut vinegar, substitute with ½ teaspoon apple cider vinegar so the total is 1 teaspoon apple cider vinegar)

 ½ cup + 2 Tablespoons + 1 teaspoon unrefined coconut oil, melted

-1 Tablespoon canola oil, safflower oil or sunflower oil
+1 Tablespoon canola oil, light olive oil or rice bran oil

 4 teaspoons amber agave syrup